 Health checks ensure that Compute Engine forwards new connections only to instances that are up and ready to receive them.
 Compute Engine sends health check requests to each instance at the specified frequency.
 After an instance exceeds its allowed number of health check failures, it is no longer considered an eligible instance for receiving new traffic.
-Existing connections are not actively terminated, which allows instances to shut down gracefully and close TCP connections.

 The health checker continues to query unhealthy instances, and returns an

 instance to the pool when the specified number of successful checks occur.
 If

 Network Load Balancing relies on legacy HTTP health checks to determine instance health.
 Even if your service does not use HTTP, you must run a basic web server on each instance that the health check system can query.

 Legacy HTTPS health checks aren't supported for network load balancers and cannot be used with most other types of load balancers.

 Google Cloud uses special routes not defined in your VPC network for health checks.
 For more information, see Load balancer return paths.

 Health checks for network load balancers are sent from these IP ranges.
 You'll need to create ingress allow firewall rules that permit traffic from those ranges.

 Network Load Balancing is a pass-through load balancer, which means that your firewall rules must allow traffic from the client source IP addresses.
 If your service is open to the internet, it is easiest to allow traffic from all IP ranges.
 If you want to restrict access so that only certain source IP addresses are allowed, you can set up firewall rules to enforce that restriction, but you must allow access from the health check IP ranges.